If you've seen the "$19 device cuts gas use 70%" ads, you know how scammy this category is.

 No — provided the device only draws current from the 12V accessory port without altering ECU software, sensors, fuel lines, or factory wiring.
 All five products in our audit meet this criterion.
 The reason we audit aggressively is that some 'OBD2 tuners' on Amazon DO modify ECU software, which is grounds for warranty denial.
 None of our top 5 do.

-FuelSync drivers report measurable savings within the first tank of fuel after install, with full effect by tank #2 (typically 300–500 miles).
-EcoFluxx requires roughly 150 miles to calibrate via OBD2.
-Anything claiming 'instant 50% savings' is a red flag — physical engine adaptation takes a few hundred miles.
+FuelSync Pro drivers report measurable savings within the first tank of fuel after install, with full effect by tank #2 (typically 300–500 miles).
+SynGas recommends a short adaptation period as it calibrates through the OBD2 port, while EcoFluxx also relies on a calibration-style setup.
+Any device promising instant 50% savings is a red flag — physical engine adaptation takes a few hundred miles.

 Eli holds a B.S. in Mechanical Engineering and has spent six years applying engineering audit principles to consumer products.
 He runs the SmarterChoice fuel-economy and automotive aftermarket category — every product is bought, tested, and benchmarked using a standardized 5-criterion protocol before it makes any of our rankings.